Aditya-Gupta1/Data-Science-Portfolio/2 - Loan Prediction/README.md

 These models are trained using k-Fold Stratified Cross Validation technique.

-As a result , **Logistic Regression** maximum accuracy score among all the other models.
+As a result , **Logistic Regression** gave maximum accuracy score among all the other models.